 Always think of devices that consume bulk instantaneous power and look for ways to replace or use them less often.

 Find a Way to Charge from Your RV’s Alternator

 If you drive around a lot, you should consider tapping into your RV’s alternator for some extra juice.
-The additional power generated can boost your battery bank during winter or on cloudy days.
+The additional power generated can boost your battery bank or even a solar generator during winter or on cloudy days.
 There are different ways to do this without draining your starter battery or damaging the alternator.

 Some people use anything from a rudimentary switch they can flick when driving to an isolator.
 My favorite and perhaps safest approaching is using a DC to DC charger.

 A good DC-DC charge gives you granular control on the voltage and current you can push to your RV batteries making it a good idea if you own any form of lithium batteries.
 It is also gentle on your alternator hence reducing the chances of damaging your RV in the process.

 Most RVs have alternators that can pump out between 50 Amps and 110 Amps.
 You can always do an alternator upgrade to push the figure as high as 200 Amps.